cedx/yii2-free-mobile/README.md

 $ composer require cedx/yii2-free-mobile
 ```

+## Usage
-Now in your application configuration file, you can use the following log route:
+In your application configuration file, you can use the following log route:

 ```php
 return [